tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 ... endtask

-1\ :sub:`Contrast to uvm_sequence, sequence_item, and transaction, which are transient –they are created, used, and then` garbage collected when dereferenced.
+1\ :sub:`Contrast to UVMSequence, sequence_item, and transaction, which are transient –they are created, used, and then` garbage collected when dereferenced.